-A transforming command orders the results into a data table, that is, it "transforms" the specified cell values for each event into numerical values that Splunk software can use for statistical purposes.
+A transforming command orders the search results into a data table.
+These commands "transform" the specified cell values for each event into numerical values that Splunk software can use for statistical purposes.
 Transforming commands are not streaming.
-Also, they are required to transform search result data into the data structures required for visualizations such as column, bar, line, area, and pie charts.
+Also, transforming commands are required to transform search result data into the data structures that are required for visualizations such as column, bar, line, area, and pie charts.

 For more information about transforming commands and their role in create statistical tables and chart visualizations, see About transforming commands and searches in the this manual.